Explore our new PFAS-Free products designed specifically for PFAS testing!

 Cellulose Acetate (CA) Membranes FAQ

-Not including the polyester support layer, the Cellulose Acetate (CA) membrane filters are composed entirely of cellulose acetate polymer.
-There may, however, still be a small amount of residual lignin present.
+Excluding the polyester support layer, Cellulose Acetate (CA) membrane filters are composed entirely of cellulose acetate polymer.
+There may be a very small amount of residual lignin present as a trace component.
+This minimal lignin content does not affect the performance, purity, or reliability of CA membrane filters in typical laboratory, analytical, and sample filtration applications.

 Sterlitech Cellulose Acetate (CA) membranes are made from cellulose diacetate.
 These membrane filters also have an integral nonwoven polyester (polyethylene terephthalate) support layer.
 When evaluating application compatibility, both materials should be considered.